dfsilva/metamorphosis/README.md

 ## Running

-> You need to have Docker to run this example
+> You need to have the latest version of [Docker](https://www.docker.com/) installed to run this example

 OS X & Linux: